Employment

 Brooks School does not discriminate on the basis of race, gender, color, sexual orientation, disability or religion in the administration of its educational policies, admission policies, employment policies, financial aid and loan programs, athletic programs and other school administered programs and activities.

-Brooks School seeks a full-time director of computer science, reporting to the associate head for academic affairs, starting July 1, 2023 (CLICK TO DOWNLOAD/SHARE LISTING).
+Brooks School seeks a full-time math teacher, reporting to the chair of the math department, beginning July 1, 2023 (CLICK TO DOWNLOAD/SHARE LISTING).

 RESPONSIBILITIES